dsLeks/tutoringApp/credentials/README.md

     Database Name: sfsu-swe-db1

 Note: Connection through database can be done through WorkBench.
 So far, no tables have been created, but database has been connected to receive requests form node server.

-## You may store the most of the above in this README.md file.
-DO NOT Store the SSH key or any keys in this README.md file.